amejiarosario/amejiarosario.github.io/source/_posts/2016-08-12-Getting-started-with-Node-js-modules-require-exports-imports-npm-and-beyond.md

 # Imports

-Starting with version 8.5.0+, Node.js supports ES modules natively with a feature flag and new file extention `*.mjs`.
+Starting with version 8.5.0+, Node.js supports ES modules natively with a feature flag and new file extension `*.mjs`.

 For instance, our previous `circle.js` can be rewritten as `circle.mjs` as follows: